fsharp/fslang-design/RFCs/FS-1094-immarray.md

 ### Structural equality, hashing and comparison

-`System.Collections.Immutable.ImmutableArray` implements `IStructuralEquality` and `IStructuralComparison`, so this means F# strucural equality, hashing and comparison semantics are respected "all the way down".
+`System.Collections.Immutable.ImmutableArray` implements `IStructuralEquality` and `IStructuralComparison`, so this means F# structural equality, hashing and comparison semantics are respected "all the way down".

 TBD: examples and test cases